Board of Directors

 Tom is currently a Senior Associate in the Antitrust and Competition practice at the international law firm Baker Botts L.L.P., where he handles complex antitrust litigation and merger clearance for clients in diverse industries ranging from software and consumer products to energy, media and entertainment.
 Prior to joining Baker Botts, Tom served as a Trial Attorney with the U.S. Department of Justice, Antitrust Division, where he was honored to receive the Assistant Attorney General’s Award of Distinction two years in a row.

-Tom recieved his J.D. from the New York University School of Law in 2013.
+Tom received his J.D. from the New York University School of Law in 2013.
 Prior to law school, he was an aspiring classical violist, having earned a Bachelor of Music in Music Theory, a Master of Music in Chamber Music, and a Specialist in Music in Viola Performance from the University of Michigan, where he studied with Yizhak Schotten.
 Tom also has fond memories of many summers spent at the Brevard Music Center, Le Domaine Forget music festival, and the Meadowmount School of Music.

 Why did you decide to serve on the Board?
 “As a music lover and aspiring professional-turned-amateur violist, I’m honored to do whatever I can to help this vibrant young organization succeed.
 It has been such a pleasure meeting so many chamber music enthusiasts and even dusting off my viola on occasion!”